Frequently Aasked Questions

 Are there any water stations?

 Yes!
-Water stations will be located at Miles 3.4, 6.8, 8.8, 10.2 and 11.5.
-Tailwind nutrition, in addition to water & ice, will also be available at the stations.
-Complimentary water bottles, filled with water, will be given to all runners at the finish line.
+Water stations will be located at roughly: 2, 4, 5.8, 8, 9.2, and 11 miles.
+An Electrolyte Drink, in addition to water & ice, will also be available at the stations.
+Finisher water bottles, filled with water, will be given to all runners at the finish line.
+Per COVID considerations we’re STRONGLY encouraging runners to carry their own hydration bottles or vests to reduce contact between gobs of runners and our volunteers.

 Please remember it is important to stay hydrated.
 Please drink sufficient water before the race, and in the early miles!